ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added mcuconf.h generators for STM32L496xx and STM32L4R5xx devices.
-- NEW: Added demo for STM32L4R5ZI-Nucleo144 board.
+- NEW: Added demo for STM32L496ZG-Nucleo144 and STM32L4R5ZI-Nucleo144 boards.
 - NEW: STM32 DMAv1, ADCv3, DACv1, I2Cv2 and SPIv2 are now DMAMUX-aware.
 - NEW: Introduced support for STM32L4+ devices.
 - NEW: Independent TRNG driver model added to HAL.